Brij Basi Lal: Early life and education

-Brij Basi Lal was born in village Haripur, Jalalabad, Faizabad in the state of Uttar Pradesh.
+Brij Basi Lal was born in village Haripur, Jalalabad, Ayodhya in the state of Uttar Pradesh.
 He attended University of Allahabad where he attained LL.B and B.Sc degrees.
 Lal worked as an advocate and was also a part of the Indian independence movement.
 He got married in 1949 and had three sons and five daughters from the marriage.

 Political career

 Pre independence

 Brij Basi Lal was an Indian freedom fighter, participated in the Indian independence movement.
 He was a part of the Satyagraha and Quit India movements and was imprisoned in 1941 and 1942 for participating Satyagraha and Quit India movements respectively.

 Post independence

 Brij Basi Lal entered active politics in early 1930s.
 He joined Congress party.
 Prior to becoming a Member of Parliament, Lal was also a member of the Uttar Pradesh Legislative Assembly.
 In the 3rd Lok Sabha, Lal succeeded Raja Ram Misra who was also a Congress member.